kvide/EcMinPriceHandling/README.md

 ## Installing

-The module requires that the latest versions of CMSMSExt (v1.4.5) modules are installed on the server.
+The module requires that the latest versions of CMSMSExt (v1.4.5) module is installed on the server.

 Download and unzip the latest EcMinPriceHandling-x.x.x.xml.zip from [releases](../../releases).
 Use CMSMS's Module Manager to upload the unzipped XML file to your server.